-HRH Prince William, The Duke of Cambridge, has been President of the Academy since February 2010.
+HRH Prince William, The Prince of Wales, has been President of BAFTA since February 2010

 HRH Prince Philip, The Duke of Edinburgh, was the organisation's first president in 1959, a year after The British Film Academy (founded 1947) and the Guild of Television Producers and Directors merged to create the Society of Film and Television Arts (SFTA, a forerunner of BAFTA).

-The Duke of Cambridge succeeded Lord Attenborough – the only non-Royal president of BAFTA to date – in 2010, to become the fifth in its history.
+The Prince of Wales succeeded Lord Attenborough – the only non-Royal president of BAFTA to date – in 2010, to become the fifth in its history.

-Over the course of his presidency, the Duke has generously offered his time to help BAFTA raise awareness of our charitable activity.
+Over the course of his presidency, the Prince of Wales has generously offered his time to help BAFTA raise awareness of our charitable activity.
 Here is a selection of that work.

 Give Something Back

-In November 2013, HRH The Duke of Cambridge officially launched BAFTA's ‘Give Something Back’ industry campaign, calling for BAFTA members, award winners and industry organisations to contribute towards BAFTA’s charitable activities.
-During his visit, he met with young beneficiaries, including schoolchildren at a games design workshop.
+In November 2013, HRH The Prince of Wales officially launched BAFTA's ‘Give Something Back’ industry campaign, calling for BAFTA members, award winners and industry organisations to contribute towards BAFTA’s charitable activities.

 Prince William Scholarships

 In 2013, at the official opening of the Warner Bros.
-Studios, Leavesden, The Duke of Cambridge announced the launch of Prince William Scholarships in Film, Television and Games, supported by BAFTA and Warner Bros.
+Studios, Leavesden, HRH The Prince of Wales announced the launch of Prince William Scholarships in Film, Television and Games, supported by BAFTA and Warner Bros.

 BAFTA Brits to Watch

-In 2011, TRH The Duke and The Duchess of Cambridge supported the inaugural BAFTA Brits to Watch event California, USA, whilst on their post-wedding tour of North America and Canada.
+In 2011, The Prince and Princess of Wales supported the inaugural BAFTA Brits to Watch event California, USA, while on their post-wedding tour of North America and Canada.

 Patronages and the Charities Forum

-As well as being President of BAFTA, The Duke - along with his wife The Duchess of Cambridge and his brother Prince Harry - is the president or patron of a number of other organisations, collectively known as the Charities Forum, in which BAFTA plays an active role.
+As well as being President of BAFTA, The Prince - along with his wife The Princess of Wales - is the president or patron of a number of other organisations.
 Their Royal Highnesses support causes that reflect issues they care about, both at home and abroad.